Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: WAB Experimental Framework

-\paragraph{Connectivity} Once all components were assembled into the final \gls{wab} testbed, connectivity was established as follows.
-Since the 5GC-Serving-UE could not be directly reached by the WAB-gNB due to the \gls{cpe} \gls{nat} mechanism, a Virtual Private Network (VPN) tunnel was deployed to transport the N2 and N3 interfaces between the 5GC-Serving-UE and the WAB-gNB.
+Once all components were assembled into the final \gls{wab} testbed, connectivity was established as follows.
+Since the 5GC-Serving-UE could not be directly reached by the WAB-gNB due to the \gls{cpe} \gls{nat} mechanism, a Wireguard tunnel was deployed to transport the N2 and N3 interfaces between the 5GC-serving-UE and the WAB-gNB.
+Wireguard tunnels are open-source Virtual Private Networks (VPNs) that utilize state-of-the-art cryptographic protocols, offering a secure and low-overhead solution.
 This configuration reflects real-world deployments, where the N2 and N3 interfaces are typically protected from direct exposure to external networks.
 Some adjustments to the tunnel configuration were required to optimize performance.
 In particular, the \gls{mtu} size was reduced from 1420~bytes to 1384~bytes, as suggested in~\cite{mtugithub}.

 In summary, the proposed setup employs three levels of encapsulation to ensure proper end-to-end connectivity: the BH PDU tunnel encapsulates the VPN tunnel transporting the N2 and N3 interfaces, which in turn carries the \gls{pdu} sessions of the end \glspl{ue}.